coder/coder/docs/networking/index.md

 ### STUN in a NATshell

+In order for one application to connect to another across a network, the connecting application needs to know the IP address and port under which the target application is reachable.
+If both applications reside on the same network, then they can most likely connect directly to each other.
+In the context of a Coder workspace agent and client, this is generally not the case, as both agent and client will most likely be running in different _private_ networks (e.g. `192.168.1.0/24`).
+In this case, at least one of the two will need to know an IP address and port under which they can reach their counterpart.

+This problem is often referred to as NAT traversal, and Coder uses a standard protocol named STUN to address this.

 > [Session Traversal Utilities for NAT (STUN)](https://www.rfc-editor.org/rfc/rfc8489.html)
 > is a protocol used to assist applications in establishing peer-to-peer
 > communications across Network Address Translations (NATs) or firewalls.